Skip to content Skip to navigation

 Grants of up to $350 for Regional Selection, $550 for State Selection and $750 for National Competition Selection per individual (including athletes and coaches) are available to eligible applicants, to pay for travel and accommodation costs to compete or train in regional, state and national competitions or representative teams that demonstrate a pathway opportunity.

-Applications submitted under category 3 will be accepted from the opening of Round 1 until funding is exhausted.
+Applications submitted under this category will be accepted from the opening of Round 1, until funding is exhausted.
+Further information on funding rounds is in section 5.

 Eligibility requirements

-• All athletes or coaches must identify as being Aboriginal and/or Torres Strait Islander.
+• Athletes or coaches must identify as being Aboriginal and/or Torres Strait Islander.

-• All athletes or coaches must reside in Victoria unless individuals are located close to state borders that participate in Victorian competitions / carnivals.
+• Athletes or coaches must reside in Victoria unless individuals are located close to state borders that participate in Victoria.

-• All athletes or coaches must be invited or planning to compete in a regional, state or national sporting competition or for a representative team.
+• Athletes or coaches must be invited to compete in a regional, state or national event who are selected into a State Sporting Association /School Sport Victoria or Disability player pathway program opportunity.

-• Athletes or coaches must not have previously received an individual grant under this category in the previous funding round.
+• Athletes or coaches must not have previously received an individual grant under this category in the current financial year.

 Eligible Expenses